react-boilerplate/react-boilerplate/docs/testing/component-testing.md

 });
 ```

-Finally we need to cleanup after ourselves.
+Finally, we need to cleanup after ourselves.
 For this react-testing-library provides us with... well... `cleanup`!

 We will make use of the `afterEach` method, provided by Jest, to unmount and cleanup the DOM after each finished test.

 ```javascript